garaud/puppetmaster/doc/quickstart.rst

   to have the CPUs number for each host.

-  Maybe you would like to know the available host according to the number of cores for each host and the load averages.
+  Maybe you would like to know the available hosts according to the number of cores for each host and the load averages.
 The following method return the names of available hosts and the number of programs that you can launch on it.
 It supposes that you have one program for one core.